metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 The `<license-server-addr>` should be an acceible endpoint of the `mirrord-operator-license-server` service meaning if you have it installed under `LoadBalancer` confuguration it will be the relevant `<external-ip>:<node-port>`

-If you have an ingress installed on the cluster please do expose the `mirrord-operator-license-server` service via http or https to license server http/https endpoint (depends on `tls` and `service.port` values in license-server chart)
+If you have an ingress installed on the cluster please do expose the `mirrord-operator-license-server` service via http or https to the license server http/https endpoint (depends on `tls` and `service.port` values in license-server chart)

 ## License

-License server must have both a license key and the license file (either via chart or `LICENSE_KEY` and `LICENSE_PATH` env variables).
+The license server must have both a license key and the license file (either via chart or `LICENSE_KEY` and `LICENSE_PATH` env variables).

-Where the license key can be any value and will later be used in connected operators and to manually fetch any statistic and license file must be a valid operator license that will be served to the connecting operators and should be mounted to the license server (when using chart can either be mounted from secret with license under `license.pem` key and possibly create said secret from `license.file.data` value).
+Where the license key can be any value and will later be used in connected operators and to manually fetch any statistic and license file must be a valid operator license that will be served to the connecting operators and should be mounted to the the license server (when using chart can either be mounted from secret with license under `license.pem` key and possibly create said secret from `license.file.data` value).

 ## Tls

-License server is able to self expose a https endpoint if needed by providing the relevant certifcate and private key or via `certManager` integration.
+The license server is able to self expose a https endpoint if needed by providing the relevant certifcate and private key or via `certManager` integration.

 ```yaml
 # ./values.yaml